genderkit/genderkit/_resources/hrt-without-diagnosis.md

 {% include iconlist iconlist="clinic-outside-uk" %}

-In the UK, many people people looking for a service based outside of the UK use [GenderGP](https://www.gendergp.com/).
+In the UK, many people looking for a service based outside of the UK use [GenderGP](https://www.gendergp.com/).

 Services based outside the UK may give you a prescription written by a doctor in the EU --- and some UK pharmacies may refuse to accept these.
 There is information about filling an EU prescription on [the GOV.UK website](https://www.gov.uk/guidance/prescriptions-issued-in-the-eea-and-switzerland-guidance-for-pharmacists) and [the Royal Pharmaceutical Society website](https://www.rpharms.com/about-us/news/details/Prescriptions-issued-in-the-EEA-and-Switzerland-guidance-for-pharmacists).